tuva-health/docs/docs/data-marts/quality-measures.md

 dbt build --select tag:quality_measures --vars '{quality_measures_period_end: "2020-12-31", snapshots_enabled: true}'
 ```

-### Data Mart Structure

-**Staging**

-The staging tables show what tables and fields are used from the Core data model.

-**Intermediate**

-The intermediate tables contain the logic for calculating each quality measure.
-The subfolder for each quality measure contains that measure's specific logic for
-calculating the denominator, numerator, and exclusions.
-Many measures use the
-same logic for calculating exclusions, such as dementia or hospice.
-This shared
-logic can be found in the shared exclusions subfolder.

-**Final**

-The final tables are an aggregated view of all quality measures and your
-population.

-- **Summary Counts:**  Reporting measure counts with performance rates.
-- **Summary Long:**  Long view of the results for the reporting version of all
-  measures.
-Each row represents the results a measure per patient.
-A null for
-  the denominator indicates that the patient was not eligible for that measure.
-- **Summary Wide:**  Wide view of the results for the reporting version of all
-  measures.
-This model pivots measures on the patient level (i.e. one row per
-  patient with flags for each measure.
-The false flags can be treated as care
-  gaps as exclusions have been included in the pivot logic.

 ## Data Dictionary

 ### summary_counts

+Reporting measure counts with performance rates.

 <JsonDataTable  jsonPath="nodes.model\.the_tuva_project\.quality_measures__summary_counts.columns"  />

 ### summary_long

+Long view of the results for the reporting version of all measures.
+Each row
+represents the results a measure per patient.
+A null for the denominator
+indicates that the patient was not eligible for that measure.

 <JsonDataTable  jsonPath="nodes.model\.the_tuva_project\.quality_measures__summary_long.columns"  />

 ### summary_wide

+Wide view of the results for the reporting version of all measures.
+This model
+pivots measures on the patient level (i.e. one row per patient with flags for
+each measure.
+The false flags can be treated as care gaps as exclusions have
+been included in the pivot logic.

 <JsonDataTable  jsonPath="nodes.model\.the_tuva_project\.quality_measures__summary_wide.columns"  />

+### Intermediate Tables

+The intermediate tables contain the logic for calculating each quality measure.
+The subfolder for each quality measure contains that measure's specific logic
+for calculating the denominator, numerator, and exclusions.
+Many measures use
+the same logic for calculating exclusions, such as dementia or hospice.
+This
+shared logic can be found in the shared exclusions subfolder.

 ## Analytics